aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/open-files/opening-files-with-different-formats/_index.md

             // Create a Workbook object and open the file from the uploaded data const workbook = new Workbook(new Uint8Array(arrayBuffer), loadOptions);

-            // Using the first worksheet in Workbook const worksheet = workbook.worksheets.get(0);
+            // Using the first worksheet in the workbook const worksheet = workbook.worksheets.get(0);

-            // Accessing a cell using its name const cell = worksheet.cells.get("C3");
+            // Access a cell using its name const cell = worksheet.cells.get("C3");

             // Display cell name and string value